jorgenpt/rugs/README.md

 docker run --rm --user $(id -u):$(id -g) --volumes-from rugs --mount "type=bind,src=$(pwd),dst=/backup" debian:stable-slim tar cvf /backup/backup.tar /data
 ```

+You can also look at [examples/docker-compose.yml](/examples/docker-compose.yml)
+for a complete setup that supports HTTPS by automatically requesting a
+certificate from Let's Encrypt.

 ## Setup locally

 1. Run `./apply_migrations.sh` to initialize the database (it will be written to